 Immunisations and placements

 Many placement organisations now require mandatory reporting of your immunisation status.
-When you enrol, you will be supplied with further information about the vaccinations you may need to have before you can commence your placement.
+At orientation and induction into your course, you will be supplied with further information about the vaccinations you may need to have before you can commence your placement.

 For example, some placement organisations may require students, with their application for placement, to: adhere to their immunisation schedule; provide a record of vaccination status and immunity to infectious diseases.

 These placement organisations may reserve the right to refuse students a placement if they are not vaccinated in accordance with their guidelines and if it is deemed that the person will be at risk of contracting or transmitting vaccine preventable infectious diseases.
 All persons who have only partial or no demonstrated immunity to vaccine-preventable infectious diseases may be expected to declare this prior to commencement of their placement with these organisations.
 Your trainer can provide further information about immunisation.